 • US Fish and Wildlife Service (FWS) Delta Native Fishes Recovery Plan.
-Since the original recovery plan was released in 1996, significant new information regarding the status, biology, and threats to Delta native species have emerged.
-The purpose of this revision effort is to review the new information and develop a strategy for the conservation and restoration of Sacramento-San Joaquin Delta native fishes through the identification of recovery actions that specifically address the threats to their existence.
+Since the original recovery plan was released in 1996 (USFWS 1996), significant new information regarding the status, biology, and threats to Delta native species has emerged.
+Ongoing revision of the plan will review the new information and develop a strategy for the conservation and restoration of Sacramento-San Joaquin Delta native fishes through the identification of recovery actions that specifically address the threats to their existence.
 Species covered by this plan are delta smelt, longfin smelt, Sacramento splittail, and Sacramento perch.